International Man of Dignity, anthropologist, and socio-economic researcher / commentator.

 4. Structure & Command

 The Commander in Chief (CinC) of the Guard should be the Speaker of the House and an all-party Executive Committee (ExCom).
-The ExCom should be made up of elected MPs in direct proportion to their representation in the House of Commons (to be changeable with each general election).
+The ExCom should be made up of elected MPs in direct proportion to the percentage of popular votes in the most recent national or local election (to be changeable with each election).
 The Speaker should be a member of the committee but not the Chair.
 The Chair should be nominated from among themselves by the members of the Committee.

 The Guard should consist of a Brigade with 4 regiments.
 One notionally attached to each armed service and one in a rapid deployment air-supported armoured unit based near the nation’s capital.
 All Guard personnel would be rotated regularly through the 4th rapid deployment regiment.

 There should be a Black Rod battalion in each regiment to carry out, in rotation, formal Sergeant at Arms and Black Rod functions in both Houses and to handle Parliamentary security.
 They should not be armed whilst on these duties, but a wide range of contemporary weaponry should be available within the buildings in the event of any attempted armed intervention.

 The Brigade and Regiments should be structured in the same way as standard military regiments, with a Brigadier General and four Colonels appointed by the CinC and ExCom.
 Barracks should be available in suitable proximity to their duties.